The cascade and veterinary specials explained

 How does the cascade work in Great Britain?

-2. Veterinary medicine with MA valid in NI for the indicated species and condition.
-For products not authorised in GB/UK, a Special Import Certificate from the VMD is required.
+Veterinary medicine with a Marketing Authorisation valid in NI for indicated species and condition, in accordance with a Special Import Certificate granted by the VMD.

 How does the cascade work in Northern Ireland?